-Amazon Web Services is the world’s most comprehensive and widely adopted cloud platform, providing more than 165 fully featured services for computing, storing, databases, networking, analytics, robotics, machine learning and artificial intelligence (AI), mobile, security, hybrid, virtual and augmented reality (VR and AR) etc. It operates within 21 geographical regions and AWS is trusted by millions of customers to power their infrastructure, become more agile and lower costs.
+Amazon Web Services is the world’s most comprehensive and widely adopted cloud platform, providing more than 165 fully featured services for computing, storing, databases, networking, analytics, robotics, machine learning and artificial intelligence (AI), mobile, security, hybrid, virtual and augmented reality (VR and AR) etc. It operates within 21 geographical regions, and AWS is trusted by millions of customers to power their infrastructure, become more agile and lower costs.

 Amazon dominated the cloud market long before Microsoft’s recent victory leap.
 In the three months ended June 30, AWS reported revenue of $6.1 billion, an increase of 49 percent compared to last year’s $4.1 billion Q2 revenue.
-AWS may have lost its lead in quarterly revenue, but it grows rapidly and has an impressive market presence.
+AWS may have lost its lead in quarterly revenue, but it snowballs and has an impressive market presence.
 Amazon’s cloud is the go-to cloud vendor, capturing 33% of the entire market.
 In the third quarter, AWS revenues came in at $6.7 billion.